Awni00/relational-convolutions/rebuttals/icml/wwyA.md

 First, we summarize the architecture at a high level.

 1. Pairwise relations between object features are computed using the multi-dimensional inner product relations (MD-IPR) module.
 This is achieved by learning feature maps that extract or 'filter' attributes for comparison through an inner product.
-This produces a **relation tensor**.
 2. A set of **graphlet filters** are learned which represent a template of the relational pattern within a group of objects.
 The graphlet filters are "convolved" with the relation tensor through a novel **relational convolution** operation.
 This operation computes a *representation of the relational pattern in each group of objects*.
 3. We propose an attention-based operation, which we call **"group attention"**, to *learn the relevant groupings end-to-end*.
 Group attention retrieves the relevant objects for each group *differentiably*.
 This approach alleviates the need to consider a combinatorial number of groups during the computation of the relational convolution, addressing a key technical challenge (this is part of how we achieve linear complexity).
 4. The **relational convolution** operation returns a sequence of new "objects" (i.e., a sequence of vectors), with each object now representing the relational pattern within a group of input objects.
 This enables the overall operation to be repeated in order to *learn representations of higher-order relations*.